scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 tags: ["go"]
 ---

 I came across "Middlewares" for writing HTTP servers originally in the Node.js ecosystem.
-There is this beautiful library called [express](https://expressjs.com/) which sparked the joy of middlewares in me.
-In case if you haven't heard of middlewares before, I think you should read [this beautiful page](https://expressjs.com/en/guide/using-middleware.html) from expressjs documentation to get a taste of them.
+There is this beautiful library called [express](https://expressjs.com/) which sparked the joy of middleware in me.
+In case you haven't heard of middleware before, I think you should read [this beautiful page](https://expressjs.com/en/guide/using-middleware.html) from expressjs documentation to get a taste of them.
 (I genuinely feel that it is the best possible introduction for middleware, hence opening up the post with it)

 With enough JavaScript for the day, we will jump into Go now. 😅

 My goal for this post is to understand how to {use, write} middlewares in Go HTTP servers.
-We will also try to search the internet and surface some Go middlewares that we can add to our day to day toolkit.
+We will also try to search the internet and surface some Go middlewares that we can add to our day-to-day toolkit.

 ## Problem

 Let us take a simple problem and work our way upwards.
 Here is the problem statement:

-Write a HTTP server that contains multiple routes.
+Write an HTTP server that contains multiple routes.
 When a request is made to a route, print a log line at the start and the end of the request.
 Something like

 ```
 2024/05/21 00:49:32 INFO start method=GET path=/one